 KATARZYNA (KASIA) SLOBODA

-Since 2009 I am involved in curating and researching practices of contemporary art, choreography and improvisation in the context of exhibition making and participatory projects.
-I have edited several publications on dance, choreography and contemporary art.
+Since 2009, I have been involved in curating and researching practices of contemporary art, choreography, and improvisation in the context of exhibition-making and participatory projects.
+I have edited several publications on dance, choreography, and contemporary art.

-Currently I’m an Assistant Professor in curatorial studies at the Art Academy in Szczecin.
-Between 2009 and 2022 I had been a part of curatorial team at the Modern Art Deparment in Muzeum Sztuki in Lodz.
+Currently, I am an Assistant Professor in Curatorial Studies at the Art Academy in Szczecin.
+Between 2009 and 2022, I was part of the curatorial team of the Modern Art Department at Muzeum Sztuki in Łódź.

-I am a member of AICA - International Association of Art Critics, as well as Board Member of Forum Association of Dance Art Societies and Common Space collective.
-Between 2019 and 2022 I was a member of CIMAM - International Committee for Museums and Collections of Modern Art.
-Together with Alex Baczyński-Jenkins, Ola Knychalska, Julia Morandeira Arrizabalaga and Kasia Właszczyk developed How to touch movement?
-Social choreographies, performance and queer feminisms as world-making kem school programme.
+I am a member of AICA – International Association of Art Critics and the Common Space initiative.
+Between 2021 and 2025, I served as a Board Member of the Forum Association of Dance Art Societies, and between 2019 and 2022, I was a member of CIMAM – International Committee for Museums and Collections of Modern Art.

-I am a recipient of Grażyna Kulczyk fellowship in the field of contemporary choreography and Młoda Polska scholarship (2018).
-In 2018 I was a visiting researcher at the Centre for Dance Studies / Roehampton University, London.
+I am a recipient of the Grażyna Kulczyk Fellowship in the field of contemporary choreography and the Młoda Polska scholarship (2018).
+In 2018, I was a visiting researcher at the Centre for Dance Research at Roehampton University, London.
+In 2026, I graduated from the intensive course in experimental choreography organized by Centre in Motion / Burdąg Foundation.

 ︎ Email: katarzyna.sloboda@gmail.com